alexcg1/my-first-jina-app/chapters/all_in_one.md

 ## Load Data into Jina

-Now we we need to pass `startrek_tng.csv` into `app.py.` `app.py` is a little too simple out of the box, so we'll have to make some changes:
+Now we we need to pass `startrek_tng.csv` into `app.py` so we can index it. `app.py` is a little too simple out of the box, so we'll have to make some changes:

-In the `index` function, we currently have:
+Open `app.py` in your editor and check the `index` function, we currently have:

 ```python
     with f: